modiparth527/parth-modi.github.io/_portfolio/portfolio-2.md

    <p align="center"><em>Figure 3: Confusion Matrix from CNN-LSTM network</em></p>

 ## Results
 The results from both the CNN and GAN methods are detailed below.
-The GAN approach significantly improved the model's performance by addressing the class imbalance and reducing overfitting.
+The GAN approach significantly improved the model's performance by addressing the class imbalance and reducing overfitting.<br/>
 ![Results]({{site.baseurl}}/images/results.png)